-- Break up a window’s reflection by adding decals, sun catchers, crystals, Mylar strips, windsocks or other obstacles outside.
-If these objects can sway in the wind, they will provide an additional deterrent.
-Note, however, that birds will attempt to fly through any space larger than 3-4 inches, so decals and strips must be close together over the entire surface area to be effective.
+- Break up a window’s reflection by adding decals, sun catchers, crystals, Mylar strips, windsocks, or other obstacles outside.
+If these objects sway in the wind, they will provide an additional deterrent.
+Note, however, that birds will attempt to fly through any space larger than 3–4 inches, so decals and strips must be close together over the entire surface area to be effective.

 - Add external shutters to dangerous windows and keep them closed whenever possible to eliminate reflections.
 Storm shutters are another option.

 - Place thick planter boxes with flowers and shrubbery at the base of dangerous windows.
-This will encourage birds to land in the plants for shelter rather than seek escape through the window.
+This will encourage birds to land in the plants for shelter rather than seek escape through the glass.
 Dead branches can also be positioned over the glass without obstructing the view.

 - Allow windows to remain slightly dirty to cut down on the strength of the reflection.